This article has links to products and services we love, which we may make commission from.

 Check out our camping in Vermont guide to find out more.

-Take advantage of all the outdoor activities in Burlington, VT, with these suggestions…
+Take advantage of all the outdoor activities in Burlington with these suggestions…

-The Burlington Greenway is best for those who love to explore their travel destination on foot.
+The Burlington Greenway is great for those who love to explore their travel destination on foot.

 With more than 8 miles of paved path, you can travel from Oakledge Park to the Winooski River by foot or by bike.